mingdeyu/DGP/README.md

 to install the code and its required dependencies.

-## Some tips
+## Tips
 * Since SI is a stochastic inference, in case of unsatisfactory results, you may want to try to restart the training multiple times even with initial values of hyperparameters unchanged;
-* The recommend DGP structure is a two-layered one with the number of GP nodes in the first layer equal to the number of input dimensions (i.e., number of input columns) and the number of GP nodes in the second layer equal to the number of output dimensions (i.e., number of output columns).
+* The recommended DGP structure is a two-layered one with the number of GP nodes in the first layer equal to the number of input dimensions (i.e., number of input columns) and the number of GP nodes in the second layer equal to the number of output dimensions (i.e., number of output columns) or the number of parameters in the specified likelihood.

 ## Built with
 The package is built under `Python 3.7.3` with following packages: